gmofishsauce/yarc/doc/ISA.md

 The lower byte of each of these 127 opcodes is available for use by the microcode (it is held in the lower half of the instruction register, IRL, while the instructions executes, and microcoded controls may move or apply its value in a number of ways).
-It is variously used to identify registers, hold the address offset for branch instructions, or to act as a short immediate data value.
+It is variously used as the Register Control Word (RCW) to identify registers, to hold the address offset for branch instructions, or to act as a short immediate data value.

 ## Instruction set details